ORNL/software-catalog/README.md

 ## Contact

-If you have any questions or would like to request a private repository, please don't hesitate to contact [Ian Lee](mailto:ian@llnl.gov) or one of [the GitHub organization admins](mailto:github-admin@llnl.gov).
+If you have any questions, please don't hesitate to contact the catalog administrator (mailto:software@ornl.gov).

-You can also find us on our mailing list: <open-source@llnl.gov>
+You can also find us on our mailing list: <software@ornl.gov>

 # Release

 The code of this site is released under the MIT License.
 For more details see the [LICENSE](LICENSE) File.

-LLNL-CODE-705597
-LLNL-WEB-680594